LeaVerou/lea.verou.me/2025/user-effort/index.md

 They are _mostly_ simple — with a _liiiiitle_ wart here and there.

-For a long-tail interface to serve user needs well **in practice**, we also need to **design the curve, not just its endpoints**.
+For a long-tail interface to serve user needs well **in practice**, we need to consciously **design the curve, not just its endpoints**.

 ## User effort as a currency { #currency }

 A model with surprising predictive power is to **treat user effort as a currency** that users are spending to buy solutions to their problems.
 Nobody likes paying it;
 in an ideal world software would read our mind and execute perfectly with zero user effort.
-Since we don’t live in such a world, users are typically willing to pay more in effort when they feel their use case warrants it.
+Since we don’t live in such a world, users understand to pay a bit of effort to achieve their goals, and are generally willing to pay more when they feel their use case warrants it.

-Just like regular pricing, actual user experience often depends more on the relationship between cost and expectation (budget) than on the absolute cost itself.
+Just like regular pricing, actual user experience often depends more on the relationship between cost and budget than on the absolute cost itself.
 If you pay more than you expected, you feel ripped off.
 You may still pay it because you need the product in the moment, but you'll be looking for a better deal in the future.
-And if you pay less than you expected, you feel like you got a bargain, with all the delight and loyalty that entails.
+And if you pay less than you had budgeted, you feel like you got a bargain, with all the delight and loyalty that entails.

 ## Avoid usability cliffs { #cliffs }